The Empty Catch Block: Handling Errors In SQL Server… Weirdly.

 GO

-So if you execute the above proc, all it returns is an empty result with no error message.
+So if you execute the above procedure, all it returns is an empty result with no error message.

 Kinda weird.